The Blessing Hidden in “Not Yet”

 but I trust that Your timing is good.

-Help me see You in the middle,
+Help me see Your presence in the middle,

-not only at the finish line.”
+not only when the answer arrives.

 Your Soulful Pathways ↑